CLASH: Evaluating Language Models on Judging High-Stakes Dilemmas from Multiple Perspectives

 Existing datasets also focus mainly on everyday scenarios.
 Many source dilemmas from casual online forums \citep{lourie2021scruples, alhassan2022bad, forbes2020social}, construct simple daily situations via crowd-sourced workers \citep{hendrycksaligning, emelin2021moral}, or rely on synthetic generation using LLMs \citep{chiu2024dailydilemmas, scherrer2024evaluating}.
 While these methods are useful, they fall short in producing high-stakes dilemmas, which require domain expertise and heightened sensitivity to value conflicts.
 Our dataset construction process addresses this limitation by carefully selecting high-quality expert-authored dilemmas that depict high-stakes conflicts.

 \paragraph{Steering LLMs with Values.}

 Previous work on value-based steering of LLMs largely treats values as independently desirable, aiming to increase alignment with ``good'' values without considering how these values might conflict or trade off against each other \citep{bai2022constitutional, tennant2025moral, buyl2025ai, linunlocking}.
-PICACO \citep{jiang2025picaco} explores tensions among co-existing values, but does not address dilemmas where values lie in direct opposition.
-DailyDilemmas \citep{chiu2024dailydilemmas} considers such dilemmas, yet its steerability method mainly reinforces adherence to one side rather than balancing both.
-In contrast, our work explicitly targets steering towards one value over another, a setting that more closely reflects real-world situations where values conflict and models must adapt to different priorities.
+Previous work considering multiple values has tried to align models toward multiple values using multi-objective reinforcement learning \citep{zhou2024beyond, vamplew2024multi, gupta2025robust} or by prompting \citep{jiang2025picaco, ryan2025synthesizeme, jiang2024can}.
+However, research in moral philosophy \citep{berlin2000proper} shows that many values are mutually incompatible in specific contexts, where agents must inevitably prioritize one value over another when no option satisfies all moral requirements.
+These situations are naturally formulated as dilemmas, which are common in real-life decision-making.

+Several works have addressed value conflicts in decision-making in dilemma situations.
+Value Kaleidoscope \citep{sorensen2024value} presents the values associated with each side, but does not evaluate how an LLM can be steered towards selecting one side.
+DailyDilemmas \citep{chiu2024dailydilemmas} examines steerability in decision-making tasks but does so by reinforcing adherence to one side rather than balancing both.
+However, the critical aspect when making decisions is how individuals ``prioritize" among values, since people often differ in which value they choose to emphasize when there is no clear-cut right decision.
+This motivates our introduction of ``conditional steerability", which focuses on ``Can the model follow value X when it conflicts with value Y?" compared to prior work that mainly focuses on ``Can the model follow value X" or ``Can the model follow both value X and Y?".